subosito/flutter-action/README.md

       echo PUB-CACHE-KEY=${{ steps.flutter-action.outputs.PUB-CACHE-KEY }}
 ```

-If you don't need to install Flutter and just want the output, you can use
+If you don't need to install Flutter and just want the outputs, you can use the
-the `dry-run` option:
+`dry-run` option:

 ```yaml
 steps: